The first step is to complete an Expression of Interest form, this will help us to form you into collaborative groups to take forward research ideas.

 This depends on your project and the outcomes you’re seeking to achieve.
 You may wish to spend it on developing a product, or commissioning a survey.
 Essentially it is intended to cover expenses that you and your group would otherwise struggle to fund yourself.

 This is largely down to you and your group, depending on how complex your project might be.
 Your FTVG project should not detract from your day-to-day responsibilities and is largely expected to be undertaken in your own time.
 We recommend speaking to your employer as some may allow you to use in-work time on professional development.

 Some contributions for time spent on the project can be considered, but it is expected your projects will largely be developed in your spare time.
 You will need to make arrangements with your employer to bill your time out to the initiative and FTVG will not be responsible for any level of overspend on your project.

 Your funding will be monitored by our steering group and it will be possible to request small extensions of funding if needed.
 You are ultimately responsible for ensuring your project finishes within budget as FTVG will not be liable for any overspend.

-All groups who reach this stage will be invited to present their findings at a forum session in spring 2021.
-Your project will also be considered by the Steering Group for the “Outstanding Submission” Award, which will be announced at the forum.
+All groups who reach this stage will be invited to present their findings at a forum session in summer 2023.
+Your project will also be considered by the Steering Group for the “Outstanding Project” Award, which will be announced at the forum.